 The function extracts the information following a code /INS/ identifying an instructing institution in a field 72, checks whether the string contains a BIC and translates accordingly to the appropriate element of an MX previous instructing agent element (BIC or Name).
 As up to 3 MX previous instructing agents are allowed, information must be filled in in the same order as the /INS/ occurrences occur in MT.

 If more than 3 occurrences are present in field 72, they will be ignored in translation.

+If more than 3 occurrences of /INS/ are present, an error/warning message is displayed.

 If the Name is longer than 140 char, a sign “+” is added at the end of the string to indicate truncation.